How do I apply for a fellowship?

 How can fellows stay engaged after their fellowship ends?

 The Young Fishing Fellows Program was created in the spirit of AMCC’s broader work to support the next generation of community-based fishermen in Alaska.
-The program is tied closely to the Alaska Young Fishermen’s Network (AKFN).
+The program is tied closely to the Alaska Fishermen’s Network (AKFN).
 Both initiatives work to connect young fishermen to each other, to strong mentors and to the resources they need to be successful.
-The Alaska Young Fishermen’s Network is the vehicle which supports the continued engagement and growth of fellows after fellowships end.
-You can learn more about AYFN or join the network here.
+The Alaska Fishermen’s Network is the vehicle which supports the continued engagement and growth of fellows after fellowships end.
+You can learn more about AKFN or join the network here.